 Dr. Cheung received her Doctoral and Master Degree of Social Work from the University of Houston.
-She is a Licensed Clinical Social Worker and board certified Supervisor in Texas and a certified EMDR therapist.
+She is a Licensed Clinical Social Worker and board certified Supervisor in Texas, a Registered Play therapist, and a certified EMDR therapist.
 She has years of experience working at various behavioral health, mental health and clinical settings serving children, adolescents, adults, and geriatric population for individual, couples, family and group therapy.
+She is an adjunct professor at University of Houston.
 She has also been selected as an outstanding field instructor by the University of Houston and Baylor University.
 In 2020, she has been selected as the Social Worker of the year from the National Association of Social Workers Texas Branch.

 Danny Clark is a graduate of the University of Houston, where he received a Bachelor of Business Administration in management from the Bauer College of Business and a Master of Social Work from the Graduate College of Social Work.
 Danny has extensive knowledge working with children and families grieving the loss of a significant person in their lives.
 He also works closely with the MH-RITES Research Center and participates in research related to mental health stigma and suicidology.
 Before joining JFS as a Clinical Case Manager, Danny completed his clinical internships at Bo’s Place, a grief support center in Houston, and the JFS Behavioral Mental Health Services department.
 Danny is currently working towards his clinical license under the supervision of Dr. Ada Cheung.